 Harvey Guzzini Rise & Fall Pendant Lamp

-Materials: Pearl white acrylic lampshade.
-Chromed metal (iron) on top.
-Brass rod, some plastic and metal parts.
+Materials: Round pearl white acrylic lampshade.
+Chromed metal (iron) lid on top.
+Brass rod.
+Some plastic and metal parts.
 Rolly rise & fall mechanism.
-Bakelite socket.
+Bakelite E27 socket.

 Cord: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11”).
 It can be easily adjusted in height by grabbing the lamp with both hands, and pulling it gently.